 CSERC saved over 8,000 acres of old growth habitat from being clearcut within the Stanislaus National Forest.

-We helped stop expensive and destructive roads from being bulldozed into wild, roadless areas in the local national forest.
+We helped stop the construction of expensive and destructive roads which would have required bulldozing wild, roadless areas in the local national forest.